“No, I’ve gotta’ work,” was the response I invariably received.

 Community on the Camino

 The biggest problem with most foreign trips is meeting people.
-Usually foreign tourists are limited to formal conversations with restaurant waiters, hotel desk clerks, bellhops, etc. While walking through the streets in foreign countries, tourists habitually do ample sightseeing and make lots of eye contact with strangers.
+Usually, foreign tourists are limited to formal conversations with restaurant waiters, hotel desk clerks, bellhops, etc. While walking through the streets in foreign countries, tourists habitually do ample sightseeing and make lots of eye contact with strangers.
 But deeper penetration into the culture usually proves elusive.
 The good news is that the Camino de Santiago is a dramatic departure from such a traditional overseas trip.

 Pilgrims are forced out of their comfort zone.
 The routine requires it.
 On an average day on the Camino Frances, a pilgrim walks 25 kilometers, including climbs and descents, while carrying a backpack.
 That, in and of itself, loosens up most people.

 “How do you decide who to walk with on the Camino?” is the perennial question people ask before walking the Camino de Santiago.
 Usually, the answer is very simple.
 Pilgrims walk with other pilgrims who go about their speed.
-Almost by default this creates kindred souls.
+Almost by default, this creates kindred souls.
 In fact, it can create the oddest hiking partners.
 I vividly remember a pair of widowed septuagenarian males walking almost the entire Camino Frances with two Scandinavian college students.
 Better yet, they reveled in having pilgrim dinners and red wine, often followed by dancing in the evenings.

 Pilgrims stay busy—much more so than other tourists.
-They are constantly preoccupied with existential pilgrimage questions such as how far to walk for the day, which albergue to stay in, where to eat dinner, whether to do laundry, choosing bunks, and occasionally bothersome pilgrims.
+They are constantly preoccupied with existential pilgrimage questions such as how far to walk for the day, which albergue to stay in, where to eat dinner, whether to do laundry, choosing bunks and occasionally bothersome pilgrims.
 The good news is that this full agenda forces people to ‘let their masks down’.
-It is much easier to develop authentic relationships on the Camino than almost any other type trip.
+It is much easier to develop authentic relationships on the Camino than almost any other type of trip.
 In the Information Age, cell phones, computers, and other electronic gadgets habitually get in the way of establishing authentic relationships.
 Studies consistently point up the irony that despite the fact that we are more interconnected than ever, people now have less than half the close friends that people did just thirty years ago.
 But Camino-style travel takes dead aim at this.
 You can spend just a few days—sometimes mere hours—struggling along the Camino with other pilgrims and already feel genuinely close to them.

 A great irony is in the making.
 In the Middle Ages, 500,000 pilgrims, mostly indigent and illiterate, walked the Camino de Santiago.
-Now in the much more affluent 21st century, medieval ‘camino-style’ traveling is making a comeback.
+Now in the much more affluent 21st century, medieval ‘Camino-style’ traveling is making a comeback.
 The stark fact is that large numbers of overseas tourists have found packaged, sedentary travel packages to be sterile.
 The one, and only one, change I would make in the Camino culture is to institute the convention of ‘pilgrim names’ (‘walking names’), as is the custom on the Appalachian Trail.
 This adds an element of excitement and surprise in the early part of the journey.
 Better yet, given the nature of the journey and far-flung origins of the pilgrims walking it, some of the names would likely be quite vivid.
 And in a practical sense, pilgrim names would be easier to remember.

 Perhaps the stunning resurgence of the Camino de Santiago lies in the wisdom espoused by St. Augustine way back in the first century.
 “Solvitur ambulando (Walking solves all).”